Engee documentation

 example dimension matrix

-rate transition example 1
+rate transition example 1 en

-*Example of execution order
+Example of the execution order

 order feature models